Population dynamic, biological invasion and conservation

 - Portfolio conservation of atlantic salmon under climate change

-I explore the influence of life history diversity within and among populations on persistence.
+To do so, I explore the influence of connectivity between populations via spatial dispersal as well as life history diversity within and among populations on persistence.
 The aim is to predict the response of populations to climate change and human pressures using simulation methods (e.g., IBASAM) taking into account the diversity of life history strategies, notably the dispersal strategies.

 - Causes and consequences of invasions of aquasystems by non-native salmonids